Worker Seriously Injured in Port Everglades Construction Accident

-You can find the complete list at OSHA.gov - Employer Responsibilities.Construction Injuries can be Severe and Life-Changing
+You can find the complete list at U.S. Department of Labor - Employer Responsibilities.Construction Injuries can be Severe and Life-Changing

 Because construction jobs usually involve power tools and heavy machinery as well as working in trenches or on high scaffolding, these injuries can cause serious medical problems including: